 At December 31, 2017, the Company had accrued \$4.0 million related to certain of its sales promotion activities that included the shipment of no charge firearms.
-Using the new accounting guidance, a deferred contract liability of \$6.9 million was required at December 31, 2017 and an entry for \$6.9 million to increase the deferred contract liability, a decrease to accounts payable and accrued expenses by \$4.0 million, an increase to deferred tax assets by \$0.7 million, and a reduction to beginning retained earnings by \$2.2 million was recorded on January 1, 2018 (the "transition entry").
+Using the new accounting guidance, a deferred contract liability of \$6.9 million was required at December 31, 2017 and an entry for \$6.9 million to increase the deferred contract liability, a decrease to accounts payable and accrued expenses by \$4.0 million, an increase to deferred tax assets by \$0.7 million, and a reduction to beginning retained earnings of \$2.2 million was recorded on January 1, 2018 (the "transition entry").

-The impact of the adoption of ASC 606 on revenue recognized during the year ended December 31, 2018 is as follows:
+The impact of the adoption of ASC 606 on revenue recognized during the years ended December 31, 2019 and December 31, 2018 is as follows: